How to Position Your Healthcare Product So It Stands Out

 3. Identify Competitive Positioning

-Using insights from both the persona development and brand ladder exercises, start to develop your competitive positioning to get at the heart of your product.
+Using insights from both the persona development and benefit ladder exercises, start to develop your competitive positioning to get at the heart of your product.

 Competitive positioning is a highly collaborative process.
 The goal is to uncover key differentiators and what makes your product truly meaningful to consumers.
 Going back to our example in the last step, longer battery life is not a differentiator for a medical device.
 Every comparable product on the market can probably make a similar claim.
 It’s how you position that feature and connect it to your user’s experience that sets your product apart.